jajan20/wafs/README.md

 ![](https://github.com/jajan20/wafs/blob/master/app/static/images/actorDiagram.png)

 ##### Flow
-The flow shows the route every actor connects to and who stands in the spotlight the most.
+The flow diagram shows what happens when a user interacts with the site.
+Which event fires when clicked and where the data is called.

 ![](https://raw.githubusercontent.com/jajan20/wafs/master/app/static/images/flow-diagram-01.png)